shanekim28/Unity-Reorderable-Collections/README.md

 ## Why use this one?
 Because having dictionaries in the Inspector is useful.
 For lists, you can happily use the [parent repo](https://github.com/cfoulston/Unity-Reorderable-List), but dictionaries are a different beast entirely.
-The only available solution which I can sincerely recommend is Rotary Heart's brilliant [Serialised Dictionary](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-lite-110992), which is based on the same underlying principle but relies on a very special, complex property drawer instead (that is more difficult to customise if you want your dictionaries looking differently...).
+The only available solution which I can sincerely recommend is Rotary Heart's brilliant [Serialised Dictionary](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-lite-110992), which is based on the same base reorderable list repo but relies on a very special, complex property drawer instead, and that one's pretty difficult to customise, I can tell you that for a fact.

 This, however, is a unified solution whicn relies on simple rather than complicated approaches, and which won't have you running two different "reorderable collection drawers" in different namespaces.
 Naturally, all listed options are free, so feel free to pick and choose whichever you like most.